dbkinghorn/Notes/2023/NV-4090-P2P/NVIDIAmultiGPU-RTX4090-Issues-vs-RTX6000Ada-RTX3090.md

 My testing was on Linux however, we have also seen issues with some of our Windows testing that is consistent.
 In particular differences between behavior between 2 x RTX4090 and 2 x 6000 Ada.

 If fixes or workarounds are found they will be posted back here as notes at the top of the page.

+The Appendix provides more detail on a few of the job run failures.

 ## Appendix Select job output excerpts and comments